Looking for the best ideas to help you DIY your low-waste Christmas decorations this year

 2. Wash the cranberries (if using) and allow them to dry.

 3. If you want to use dried orange slices, you can make your own by slicing oranges thinly and baking them at 200°F (93°C) for about 2-3 hours or until they are completely dry.
+(You’ll want to make sure all of your supplies are dried properly in order to prevent mold!)

 4. Clear a large, flat surface like a table or countertop.